-Donating Books: Many parents wish to donate a book to the library to celebrate their child's birthday or another occasion.
-It is an excellent way to add to our collection and also encourages a child to be more interested in books and libraries.
-The library will have a selection of books from which your child may choose, or you may purchase a book at a local bookstore.
-The librarian can purchase a book of your choice with our school discount.
-A special bookplate with the donor's name will be placed on the inside front cover.
-As your child grows and receives the joy of sharing with others, our library will grow and offer students the pleasure of a wider range of reading selections.
+Donating Books: Many caregivers wish to donate a book to the library to celebrate their student's birthday or another special occasion.
+It is an excellent way to add to our collection and encourages a love of reading and sharing books.
+The library has a list of books meeting our collection guidelines, that you or your student may purchase online or from a local bookstore.
+A special bookplate with the donor's name and year of donation will be placed inside of the front cover.